-As a former divorce mediator and a current marriage conflict specialist, I know that people tend to make a lot of assumptions about how divorce will and won’t change their lives.
+As a former divorce mediator and a current marital mediator, I know that people tend to make a lot of assumptions about how divorce will and won’t change their lives.
 Here, I’ve presented eight of the most common assumptions that, if you’re considering divorce, you might be making.
 Yes, they’re blunt.
 But so is divorce.
 And if you’re on the brink of divorce, you should challenge these assumptions regardless of whether you proceed with the split or try to reconcile.
 Few things in life are as life-altering as divorce.
 You owe it to yourself to think it through, clearly and completely.

 - My kids want me to be happy.
 Of course they do.
 But what your kids really want is their mom and dad to get their act together, behave like grown-ups and create a stable, happy home for them.
 Kids are focused on their own happiness and childhood gives them that privilege.